Mindfulness for staff & students

-Many of us have had our lives turned upside down by Covid 19 since.
+Many of us have had our lives turned upside down by Covid 19.
 There is growing concern about the impact on our mental health these pressures and changes are making.
 There is also a realisation that we need to work on taking care of ourselves and others rather than carrying on as normal.

-Mindful approaches to stress have proven to be easy to learn and use in almost any circumstance.
+Mindful approaches to stress, anxiety and depression have proven to be effective and valuable for many people.
 Although it’s not a magic solution or right for everyone it can form an important part of a personal strategy in these challenging times.

 Being a student is stressful at the best of times, now Covid-19 is adding another dimension to that pressure.
 Studies have shown how mindfulness can be of help.
 It is now offered in many universities around the world.

 “I feel empowered thanks to having a range of mindfulness practices which I can weave into my everyday life”

 “The course has really helped me feel happier.
 As someone who suffers from anxiety Mindfulness has allowed me to focus more on the present and manage my stress and feelings of panic a lot better.
 It is a tool I will use for life.“